Florida Technical College

-Florida Technical College is a for profit college with multiple campuses in Florida.
-Established in 1982, FTC offers associate's and bachelor's degrees as well as diploma programs on six campuses: Cutler Bay, DeLand, Orlando, Kissimmee, Pembroke Pines and Lakeland.
+Florida Technical College is a private for-profit college with multiple campuses in Florida.
+It was established in 1982 and is part of National University College.
+FTC offers associate and bachelor's degrees as well as diploma programs on seven campuses: Cutler Bay, DeLand, Orlando, Kissimmee, Pembroke Pines, Lakeland, and Tampa.

 History

-Florida Technical College (FTC) is a private academic unit part of National University College.
-It was founded in 1982 to provide post-secondary degrees.
-The Orlando main campus opened in 1982, and offered an approach to education that had students take one class at a time.

-In 1984, FTC opened a campus in Jacksonville.
+Florida Technical College was founded in 1982 to provide post-secondary degrees.
+The Orlando main campus opened in 1982 and offered an approach to education that had students take one class at a time.
+Two years later, FTC opened a campus in Jacksonville.
 In 1987, the Tampa campus moved to a larger location east Tampa.
 FTC's Lakeland campus opened in 1990, and the DeLand campus in 1997.
 Classes began in Kissimmee in April 2011, the Pembroke Pines campus opened in November 2011, and the Cutler Bay campus opened for classes January 2015.